What Is Occupational Therapy?

 Occupational therapy activities

-Because occupational therapy is used for people of all ages and circumstances, therapists can choose from any of a large number of specialties, some of which are listed below.
+Occupational therapy is used for people of all ages and circumstances.
+As a result, occupational therapists can choose from any of a large number of specialties, some of which are listed below.

-You might be wondering why children might need occupational therapy, but you should know that it's often helpful for children or young people who have or have experienced one of the following conditions:
+OT is often helpful for children or young people who currently have or have experienced one of the following conditions:

 - Child development disabilities